atbcb/ICTTestingBaseline/docs/15Language.md

 #### Test Instructions
 1. Identify the default human language of the software application by reviewing the software content.
 The default human language of the software application is the language in which most of the content is presented.
 2. Check that the UIA Culture property is defined on the primary application node of the UIA tree and/or the primary node that contains all of the text content for the application.
 3. Check that the value of the UIA Culture property attribute matches the determined default human language for the software.
-See [Language Identifier Constants and Strings](https://msdn.microsoft.com/en-us/library/windows/desktop/dd318693(v=vs.85).aspx) for Cultore property value definitions.
+See [Language Identifier Constants and Strings](https://msdn.microsoft.com/en-us/library/windows/desktop/dd318693(v=vs.85).aspx) for Culture property value definitions.

 #### Test Results
 If any of the above checks fail, SC 3.1.1 and Baseline Requirement 15 fail.